chriskormaris/PyxidaAuebScraper/README.md

 ![screenshot](screenshot.png)

-You can simply open and run the GUI application:
+You can simply open and run the GUI application.
 Run:
 ```python
 python pyxida_gui.py
 ```

-Now, you can download the theses you want easily!
+Now, you can download all the theses you want easily!